This post contains affiliate links.

 Avoid Collecting Plastic – Say “No” To Plastic

 - Say no when offered a plastic item.

 - Turn down the plastic bags, including shopping bags

 - Seek out ethically minded businesses that minimize their use of plastic

 - Carry a none plastic plate and cutlery when going out

 Remember, the best way to ensure sustainability around plastic is to use as little as possible.

-Then ensure that what we do use, we recycle and don’t encourage the addition of virgin plastics into our world.
+Then ensure that what we do use, we recycle, and don’t encourage the addition of virgin plastics into our world.

 Finally, don’t forget to make sure the containers are clean, empty, and squashed (where possible) when recycling.

-A contaminated lorry load that is poorly sorted and cleaned runs the risk of the entire load of recyclable plastics being sent to landfill.
+A contaminated lorry load that is poorly sorted and cleaned runs the risk of the entire load of recyclable plastics being sent to a landfill.